yeti-switch/doc/docs/en/yeti-ui-equipment.rst

     Force expire
         Force re-registration after **Expire** interval even is server set another value in response.
     Retry delay
-	    Set the delay before sending a new REGISTER request to a registrar, when received error code or timeout occured.
+	    Set the delay before sending a new REGISTER request to a registrar, when received error code or timeout occurred.
     Max attempts
 	    Maximum amount of attempts for sending a REGISTER request, when an error code received from a registrar or timeout occured.
 In order to re-enable attempts of registration, you should disable the registration and then enable again.